DWFlanagan/ntrh/raw_markdown.md

 Earthworld Comics --- 327 Central Avenue, Albany.
 Lower grade collection of comics than FantaCo, but has lots of older copies.

 Electric City Comics --- Schenectady.
-Wide and diverse selection of new and old comics, \`\`SciFi'' books, and back issues of _Playboy_ magazines.
+Wide and diverse selection of new and old comics, "SciFi" books, and back issues of _Playboy_ magazines.
 Find one for the year you were born, it's a riot!

 #### Malls